Un2versidad/Digital-Logic/README.md

 ![VHDL Logo](https://cdn.discordapp.com/attachments/689717323543609386/1145781428861288600/169324598188914426.png)

-# Introduction to VHDL and Digital Logic - Basys 3 and Vivado Projects Repository

 ## Description
 Welcome to the University Projects Repository for Introduction to VHDL and Digital Logic, focusing on the Basys 3 board and Vivado!